Getting rid of overwhelm – part 2

 3) Everything that is Urgent

-4) Everything that is not Urgent nor Important
+4) Everything that is not Urgent or Important

-Be conscious that the things that fall under category 1 and 2 are usually things that you are responsible of whereas the nature of items listed under categories 3 and 4 is such that you can delegate them.
+Be conscious that the things that fall under categories 1 and 2 are usually things that you are responsible for, whereas the nature of items listed under categories 3 and 4 is such that you can delegate them.

 Example: It is your responsibility to write a proposal for a client (i.e. it is important).
-Once you’ve done it, the fact that the clients now needs to receive it urgently by Fedex (or so) is something that you can delegate to someone else.
+Once you’ve done it, the fact that the clients now need to receive it urgently by FedEx (or so) is something that Wonder Woman can delegate to someone else.

 If you are unsure what category applies, ask yourself: “What would happen if I don’t take care of it?”
-You will be very surprised how often nothing would happen at all!
+You will be very surprised how often nothing happens at all!

 Step 2: How much time do you need to work on it?

-Tip: According to Parkinson’s law “work expands so as to fill the time available for its completion”.
+Tip: According to Parkinson’s law, “work expands to fill the time available for its completion”.
 The more time you will give it, the more time you will need: set a time limit.

 Step 3: Decide what you will work on based on the available time you have.